-- The Navy's FY2021 budget submission estimates the total procurement cost of the 12-ship class at \$109.8 billion in then-year dollars. - The Navy in August 2017 estimated the total procurement cost of the Columbiaclass program at \$109.2 billion in then-year dollars and the program's research and development cost at \$13.0 billion in then-year dollars, for a total acquisition compartment that will support both the OHIO Class Replacement and the successor to the UK Vanguard Class."
+- The Navy's FY2021 budget submission estimates the total procurement cost of the 12-ship class at \$109.8 billion in then-year dollars. - The Navy in August 2017 estimated the total procurement cost of the Columbiaclass program at \$109.2 billion in then-year dollars and the program's research and development cost at \$13.0 billion in then-year dollars, for a total acquisition (research and development plus procurement) cost of \$122.3 billion in then-year dollars.21 - The Navy as of January 2017 estimated the procurement cost of the lead ship in the Columbia class at \$8.2 billion in constant 2017 dollars, not including several billion dollars in additional cost for plans for the class, and the average unit procurement cost of ships 2 through 12 in the program at \$6.5 billion each in constant FY2017 dollars.22 established a target average unit procurement cost for boats 2 through 12 in the program of \$4.9 billion in constant

-18 See Government Accountability Office, Defense Acquisitions[:] Assessments of Selected Weapon Programs, GAO-10-388SP, March 2010, p.
+20 See Government Accountability Office, Defense Acquisitions[:] Assessments of Selected Weapon Programs, GAO-10-388SP, March 2010, p.
 152; Government Accountability Office, Defense Acquisitions[:] Assessments of Selected Weapon Programs, GAO-11-233SP, March 2011, p.
-147; Sam LaGrone and Richard Scott, "Deterrent Decisions: US and UK Wait on Next Steps for SSBN Replacements," Jane's Navy International, May 2010, pp. 10-11.)
+147; Sam LaGrone and Richard Scott, "Deterrent Decisions: US and UK Wait on Next Steps for SSBN Replacements," Jane's Navy International, May 2010, pp. 10-11.